 2. Tractive Smart Dog GPS Health Tracker

-- Health and barking alerts
+- Health and activity alerts

 - Waterproof and lightweight